 The program requires 33 semester hours of general education courses for teacher licensure.
-These courses will include Composition I and II, Speech, Mathematics (Intro to Statistics and Probability or College Algebra), Critical Issues in Health, and LAS499 (Responsibility for the future), and three hours or more in each of the following: Natural Science, Social Science, Humanities, The Arts, and Other Cultures.
+These courses will include Composition I and II, Speech, Mathematics (Intro to Statistics and Probability or College Algebra), Critical Issues in Health, and LAS499 (Responsibility for the future), and three hours or more in each of the following Main Campus General Education Perspectives: Natural Science, Social Science, Humanities, The Arts, and Other Cultures.
+Learners will work with their academic success coach for general education choices to meet the requirements.